Planning for new energy infrastructure: 2025 revisions to National Policy Statements

 Other minor changes have been made to enhance clarity of the guidance; these are non-material changes which do not pertain to changes in policy.

-The Consultation document and Appraisal of Sustainability non-technical summary will shortly be published here in Welsh language.
-We are happy to receive related responses within 5 weeks of publication of these documents.
+We have published the Consultation Document and Appraisal of Sustainability non-technical summary in Welsh language.
+We are happy to receive responses related to these documents via email to energyNPS@energysecurity.gov.uk until 23 June 2025.

 Why your views matter